-Action Ref Finding Associated Risk Priority Recommendation Management Comment Responsibility Timescale medium-term financial plan which will be monitored closely in order to enable corrective action to be taken where necessary. impact on the MTFP deficit position unless further savings are identified to offset the additional cost.
+Action Ref Finding Associated Risk Priority Recommendation Management Comment Responsibility Timescale in general.
+This represents a potential risk to the Authority's medium-term financial plan which will be monitored closely in order to enable corrective action to be taken where necessary. earliest opportunity. increase in the cost of pay or inflation above 2% will have a significant impact on the MTFP deficit position unless further savings are identified to offset the additional cost.
 03 The Policing and Crime Act requires fire, police and ambulance services to collaborate, where the proposed collaboration would be in the interests of their own efficiency and effectiveness and one or more of the other services take the same view.
 The legislation also makes provision for a Police and Crime Commissioner to take responsibility for the fire and rescue service in their area where a local business case is made, as well as to take the additional step to create a single employer for police and fire.
-The Service will closely monitor, at local, sub national and national level, the development and potential impact, of differing governance arrangements, the relevant underpinning statutory frameworks and current national negotiating machinery.
-The Authority fails to comply with the requirements and wider implications of the Policing and Crime Act.
-High the impact of any changes that arise as a result of the Policing and Crime Act and act accordingly.
-The Policing and Crime Act sets out the governments' intentions in relation to the governance of Fire and Rescue Services.
+The Service will closely monitor, at local, sub national and national level, the development and potential impact, of differing governance arrangements, the relevant underpinning statutory frameworks and current national negotiating machinery. with the requirements and wider implications of the Policing and Crime Act. the impact of any changes that arise as a result of the Policing and Crime Act and act accordingly. the governments' intentions in relation to the governance of Fire and Rescue Services.
 This allows for governance of the fire service to be transferred to the Police and Crime Commissioner where a local business case is made.
 The Act also allows the PCC to request a place on the Fire and Rescue Authority in cases where governance does not transfer and sets out an expectation that emergency services will collaborate in order to improve services to the public and provide value for money.
 The PCVC Ron Hogg has formally written to the Authority stating that he does not intend to submit a business case to take over the governance of the Service and he does not wish to have a place on the Combined Fire Authority.
 The Authority has approved a Collaboration Strategy and a Collaboration Register is in place to record details of individual collaboration initiatives.
 04 The Service will closely monitor the impact of changes to the Firefighters Pension Scheme in terms of cost, business continuity, resilience and local industrial relations.
 The Authority fails to balance its budget and service provision deteriorates as a result.
 High the impact of changes to the Firefighters Pension Scheme both in terms of cost and service delivery.
 The potential impact of the changes to the Firefighters Pension Scheme (FPS) is closely monitored and reports are provided to the Finance Committee.
-In December 2018, the Court of Appeal ruled that the 'transitional protection' offered to some members as part of the reforms amounts to Director of Corporate Resources ONGOING
+In December 2018, the Court of Appeal ruled that the 'transitional Director of Corporate Resources ONGOING